Last updated 9th April, 2020

-Lead is extremely durable, so durable in fact that most issues with leadwork are caused by poor installation, with the most common problem being leadwork simply coming loose from the wall and leaving a gap for rainwater.
-But over time leadwork will eventually split due to the exposure to British weather.
 Lead comes in rolls but should never be installed in lengths over 1.5 metres, less for thin lead rolls.
-For long runs the lead strips should be overlapped to allow for thermal expansion and prevent splitting after just a few years.
+For long runs, the lead strips should be overlapped to allow for thermal expansion and prevent splitting after just a few years.

-Lead is manufactured in 3 common thicknesses (3-5mm) but the thicker the lead the better, though obviously, thicker lead is also the most expensive!
+Lead is manufactured in 3 common thicknesses (3-5mm) but the thicker the lead the better, though obviously, thicker lead is also more expensive!
 Lead can be shaped by welding or by beating.
 If the lead is to be shaped by beating with wooden tools then the thickest lead should be used, but for welding thinner can be used no problem.
-The lead is fixed to the wall by lead plugs which are wedged between the courses of bricks.
-Then cement is used to fill any gaps and prevent water penetration.
-The three main different types of leadwork are a lead apron, step cover flashing and a lead back box on a chimney.

-Lead apron flashing is the easiest job but step flashing is much more difficult as it requires cutting in angles to match the slope of the roof.
 Replacing a chimney back box can be difficult and expensive as it often involves removing lots of tiles.
-But the most expensive part of any lead replacement job is the cost of the lead itself, closely followed by the access up to the roof which often involves scaffolding.
+But the most expensive part of any lead replacement job is the repair cost, which includes the cost of the lead itself, closely followed by the access up to the roof which often involves scaffolding.

-The most common problem with replacing lead flashing is damage to the roof tiles which need removing as part of the job, roof tiles are generally cheap but if a lot of them are damaged, particularly if they are cemented in, then this can mean substantial labour additional costs!
-However, the most serious problem is fires, patch repairs on lead need heat which in inexperienced hands can lead to disastrous roof fires.
-Lead is very heavy too, so for larger sheets do not expect to be able to move these around a roof on your own!
+The most common problem with replacing lead chimney flashing is damage to the roof tiles which need removing as part of the job.
+Roof tiles are generally cheap but if a lot of them are damaged, particularly if they are cemented in, this can mean substantial additional labour costs!

 The average cost of replacing leadwork around a chimney is usually in the range of £350-£800 depending upon the position of the chimney, whether or not scaffolding will be needed, and whether your house is single or 2-storey.